ehlesp/smallab-k8s-pve-guide/G008 - Host hardening 02 ~ Alternative administrator user.md

     >
     > You can check the existing Debian groups in the `/etc/group` file.

-2. Assign the Administrator role to the newly created group.
+2. Assign the Administrator role to the newly created group:

     ~~~sh
     $ pveum aclmod / -group pvemgrs -role Administrator
     ~~~

-3. Check the groups creation by opening the file `/etc/pve/user.cfg`.
-In it, you should see a content like the following.
+3. Check the group creation by opening the file `/etc/pve/user.cfg`.
+In it, you should see something like this:

     ~~~sh
     user:root@pam:1:0:::pveroot@homelab.cloud::x:

-    group:pvemgrs::PVE System Managers:
+    group:pvemgrs::PVE system's managers: